Winterhawk

 Winterhawk is a 1975 American Western film co-written, produced and directed by Charles B. Pierce.
 Starring Leif Erickson, Woody Strode, Denver Pyle, L.Q.
-Jones, Michael Dante and Elisha Cook Jr., the story concerns an Indian chief from the Blackfoot tribe who attempts to get help for his tribe who have been infected by smallpox.
+Jones, Michael Dante and Elisha Cook Jr., the story concerns a Blackfoot chief who attempts to get help for his tribe who have been infected by smallpox.
 He is betrayed by the people from whom he seeks help.

-About the film
+Plot

 The film is set in the early 19th century.
-Winterhawk, the chief of a Blackfoot tribe and played by Michael Dante, seeks help for his smallpox infected tribe by attempting to trade furs.
-In a double cross, the furs are stolen.
-Following the double cross, which involves the theft of his furs and pelts and the killing of his two companions, he and his braves come back to the town.
-He takes his revenge by kidnapping a white woman, played by Dawn Wells, and her young brother.
-He is then pursued by a posse.
+Winterhawk, a Blackfoot chief, seeks help for his smallpox infected tribe by attempting to trade furs.
+In a double cross by two outlaws named Gates and Scoby, the furs are stolen and Winterhawk's companions are killed.
+Following the double cross, Winterhawk and his braves come back to the town.
+He takes his revenge by kidnapping a white woman named Clayanna, and her young brother Cotton, intending to trade them for medicine for his tribe.
+He is then pursued by a posse led by his friend Guthrie, a mountain man.

+Clayanna and Winterhawk grow close, especially after she finds out he is a widower.
+Guthrie catches up with Gates and Scoby, killing Gates and taking Scoby captive.
+The posse tracks Winterhawk to his tribes winter lodgings, where Guthrie and Winterhawk engage in a horse mounted battle with spears.
+Guthrie's spear glances off of Winterhawk and pierces Cotton, ending the fight.

+Cotton survives, and he leaves with Guthrie and the posse after he offers Scoby to Winterhawk so that he might get revenge on him for the double cross.
+Winterhawk declines, so Guthrie takes Scoby's horse and coat and leaves him to die in the cold.
+Clayanna decides to stay with Winterhawk and pursue a relationship with him.